Três Corações: Economy

 Cattle raising plays an important role in the economy, with both dairy and beef cattle being represented.
 The main agricultural products are coffee, corn, potatoes, beans, rice, and regional fruits.
 The main natural resource (mineral) is the São Tomé stone, which is used in civil construction.

 There are light industries producing toys, highway signs, fertilizers, leather, milk products, steel wheels for cars, aluminum wheels, copper wires, and animal food among others.

 University

 The city has one university maintained by local authorities: Universidade Vale do Rio Verde (UNINCOR), which offers courses in several areas, including dentistry.

 Sports

 The city has a football stadium: Estádio Municipal Rei Pelé, with 3,800 people capacity.
 Local team Atlético de Três Corações hosts its games there.
 Named in honor of Pelé in 2023, it was formerly called Estádio Elias Arbex.

 Notable people

 Três Corações is the birthplace of football legend Pelé.
 Among other things there is a statue prominently placed in a plaza near downtown and a street, Rua Edson Arantes do Nascimento, named in his honour (the street was given Pelé's full birth name).
+It is also the birthplace of Márcio Santos who plays in the Israeli Premier Basketball League.

-Also Carlos Luz, the 19th president of Brazil and so far the shortest-serving one having held the office only for two days in 1955 before he was ousted by a military coup, was born in Três Corações.
+Also the birthplace of Carlos Luz, the 19th president of Brazil and the shortest serving one, who held the office only for two days in 1955 before he was ousted by a military coup.